syncfusion-content/asp.net-core-docs/aspnet-core/DropDownList/Customization.md

 ---
 layout: post
 title: Customization in DropDownList control for Syncfusion ASP.NET Core
-description: Customization in DropDownList control for Syncfusion ASP.NET Core
+description: Check out and learn here all customization in DropDownList control for Syncfusion ASP.NET Core and much more.
 platform: aspnet-core
 control: DropDownList
 documentation: ug